 - In the first floor disabled toilet, there is a wheelchair-accessible shower with a fold-down shower seat and an ergonomic sink that is adjustable in height.

 - In the third floor disabled toilet, the accessible toilet has a shower with a hoist, which is an Opemed OT200c and has safe working weight of 200kg, and a powered nursing bench with safety rail. – Please note that this equipment is currently under repair and not in use.

 - There is a wheelchair lift in the theatre to access the stage.

 Seat depth – 17 inches/43.18cm

 All our seats have armrests.

 - There is a hearing loop at reception, which is on all the time, and another in the theatre.

-- We welcome guide, hearing and assistance dogs.
+- We welcome guide, hearing, emotional support and assistance dogs.
 A drinking bowl is located in the café foyer.

 - We have refuge points on each floor.
 If the fire alarm goes off, the lift will go down to the ground floor and the doors will open.
 It will not be operational until it is safe to re-enter the building.
 The refuge points have call buttons to talk to the Fire Marshall on the ground floor.
 We can advise the fire brigade there is someone in a refuge point.